-- 3.6.8 | Often stakeholders prefer not to raise their comments during a physical meeting, or the discussion may prompt during and after the meeting makes them think of further comments after the meeting.
-It is therefore very important to give enough space and opportunity to stakeholders to submit their comments - 3.6.9 | The Stakeholder Consultation documentation and revised project documentation should be made accessible via a website or online platform.
-In addition to publishing the project documents via a website, the pProject dPeveloper should consider providing hard copies of the documents available at community places, for example, the local post office or municipality office, library, community health centre, or nursery or primary school.
+- meeting).
+The project developer must provide feedback to the stakeholders on how comments from the physical meeting have been considered and provide another opportunity to seek comments from stakeholders. - 3.6.8 | Often stakeholders prefer not to raise their comments during a physical meeting, or the discussion may prompt further comments after the meeting.
+It is therefore important to give enough space and opportunity to stakeholders to submit their comments - 3.6.9 | The Stakeholder Consultation documentation and revised project documentation should be made accessible via a website or online platform.
+In addition to publishing the project documents via a website, the project developer should consider providing hard copies of the documents available at community places, for example, the local post office or municipality office, library, community health centre, or nursery or primary school.